 1. This text comes immediately after the passage where he connects Serbs with the Mediterranean

-2. In the continuation of the text he states that Czech needed to leave Croatia after he had killed a man, so he settled in the new country. (some other chronicles also mention this event).
+2. In the continuation of the text, he states that Czech needed to leave Croatia after he had killed a man, so he settled in the new country. (some other chronicles also mention this event).
 If he really wanted to run away, it would not make much sense to just move to another village I guess.

 So, are there any other known sources connecting the origin of Slavs to Balkan?
 Yes!
-Probably the most famous of all medieval Slavic texts, “Nestor’s chronicle” is written in the first quarter of XII century, some 200 years before the chronicle of Dalimil.
+Probably the most famous of all medieval Slavic texts, “Nestor’s chronicle” is written in the first quarter of the XII century, some 200 years before the chronicle of Dalimil.
 Nestor states that the origin of all Slavs is on Balkans, from where they were pushed away by Roman armies (?).
 Here is the whole passage:

-So there you go, I am not bringing any claims here, but I think that it is really interesting and important to know that in middle ages it was a wide-spread belief that Slavs originated from Balkans and that Serbs were one of their oldest tribes.
+And there you go, I am not bringing any claims here, but I think that it is really interesting and important to know that in middle ages it was a wide-spread belief that Slavs originated from Balkans and that Serbs were one of their oldest tribes.

 Tobias Verhaecht – The tower of Babel